happycod3r/WinGPT/docs/README.md

 #### [Summarization](#summarization)

 When `Summarization` is chosen, anything that you enter into the text box will be summarized.
-You should play wth the settings such as `Response Token Limit` and `Chat Output Temperature` to get different results.
+You should play with the settings such as `Response Token Limit` and `Chat Output Temperature` to get different results.

 ![Summarization Example](./res/summarization-example1.gif)